Vice Versa (1948 film): Cast

-Critical response
+Reception

-At the time of its release, the critic for Daily Mirror wrote: "Peter Ustinov has deliberately exaggerated in the film.
+At the time of its release, the critic for the Daily Mirror wrote: "Peter Ustinov has deliberately exaggerated in the film.
 This may bring him into conflict with lovers of the original story.
 But the fact remains that this spectacular burlesque has many novel touches and gets the laughs.
 Personally, I enjoyed myself, and I think you will."

-Monthly Film Bulletin said: "It is funny in patches, but goes on far too long; and the director, who also wrote the screenplay, would have been wiser to cut some of his own additions [to the book].
+The Monthly Film Bulletin wrote: "It is funny in patches, but goes on far too long; and the director, who also wrote the screenplay, would have been wiser to cut some of his own additions.
 Anthony Newley... is excellent in a long and exacting part, and Petula Clark is attractive as the headmaster's daughter, but it is sad to see as good an actor as Roger Livesey with nothing to do but make an ass of himself."

+The Daily Film Renter wrote: "It is acted with polish and precision by a number of talented players; there are plenty of humorous situations, and it is commendable for its novelty.
+A sophisticated type of comedy, with fruity burlesque as its big drawing card. ...
+The leading roles of father and son are taken by Roger Livesey and Anthony Newley, both of whom put plenty of hard work into the difficult job of spanning the generations ...
+Each of the supporting players gives a highly individual performance, but it is the bearded Jehovah of a schoolmaster, played by James Robertson Justice, who gets the most laughs and, in fact, steals the picture."

+Picture Show wrote: "F. Anstey was a well-known Victorian humorous writer but whether his humour stands the test of time and translation to the screen is questionable.
+There is a faithful Victorian background to this schoolboy-prankish story of a pompous father and rebellious son who change bodies, but retain their own tastes and habits.
+Both find it tedious in the end.
+So did we – despite the excellence of the cast."

-In later years, Leonard Maltin observed that "parts of it are silly, but much of it is inspired and hilarious."
+Leonard Maltin observed that "parts of it are silly, but much of it is inspired and hilarious."